MagicCube/esp-iot-adapter-arduino/README.md

 ![](https://github.com/MagicCube/esp-iot-adapter-arduino/blob/master/examples/WiFiThermometer/WiFiThermometer.png?raw=true)

 ### Coding
-After install the library, you will see the example located in the menu `Example > ESP8266IoTAdapter > WiFi Thermometer`.
+After install the library, you will see the example located in the menu `Example > ESP8266 IoT Adapter > WiFi Thermometer`.

 ```c++
 /**